-Given a proper coloring $\varphi$ of a graph $G$.
-An \emph{PCF color} of a vertex $v$ is a color that appears exactly once on $N_G(v)$.
-Let $\varphi_{*}(v)$ denote a color that appears exactly once in the open neighborhood of a vertex $v$ if such a color exists; otherwise, $\varphi_{*}(v)$ is undefined.
-Oftentimes we will be extending a partial coloring $\varphi$ of $G$ (to the whole graph $G$), and we will abuse notation and use $\varphi_{*}(v)$ to denote a PCF color of $v$ under the \emph{current coloring} in the coloring process.
-For two vertices $x$ and $y$, when we say ``color $x$ with a color that is not $\varphi(y)$ (or $\varphi_{*}(y)$)'', we exclude the color $\varphi(y)$ (or $\varphi_{*}(y)$) only when $\varphi(y)$ (or $\varphi_{*}(y)$) is defined.
-In addition, for technical reasons, we allow a PCF $c$-coloring of the null graph, which is a graph whose vertex set is empty.
+Let $\phi$ be a partial proper coloring of a graph $G$.
+A \emph{PCF color} of a vertex $v$ is a color that appears exactly once in the neighborhood $N_G(v)$.
+If such a color exists, $\phi_{*}(v)$ denotes that color; otherwise, $\phi_{*}(v)$ remains undefined.
+In the course of extending a partial coloring $\phi$ to the entire graph, we will abuse notation and use $\phi_{*}(v)$ to denote a PCF color of $v$ under the \emph{current coloring} within the ongoing coloring process.
+For two vertices $x$ and $y$, when we say ``color $x$ with a color that is not $\phi(y)$ (or $\phi_{*}(y)$)'', we exclude the color $\phi(y)$ (or $\phi_{*}(y)$) only if that color is currently defined.
+In addition, for technical reasons, we allow a PCF $c$-coloring of the null graph, which is a graph with empty vertex set.

+\begin{remark} For a partial coloring $\phi$ of $G$, suppose that a vertex $v$ has precisely two colored neighbors, namely $u$ and $w$.
+Then $|\phi(N(v))| = 2$ or $|\phi(N(v))| = 1$.
+In the former case, both $\phi(u)$ and $\phi(w)$ appear exactly once in $N(v)$, we define $\phi_{*}(v)$ as either $\phi(u)$ or $\phi(w)$.
+In the latter case, there is only one color in $N(v)$.
+If there exists an uncolored neighbor $x$ of $v$, then we can assign $x$ a color different from $\phi(u)$ to ensure that $\phi_{*}(v)$ is defined once $x$ receives its color.
+In other words, to ensure that $v$ has a PCF color, we only need to avoid using $\phi(u)$ on $x$ in the later case.
+In summary, if a vertex $v$ has precisely two colored neighbors, we can let $\phi_{*}(v)$ be defined as any color in $N(v)$.
+This will be used in the proof of \autoref{Lem:semi-PCF} and \autoref{Lem:semi-PCF-2}. \end{remark}

-Similarly, an \emph{odd color} of a vertex is a color that appears an odd number of times in its neighborhood.
-We write $\phi_{o}(v)$ to denote the unique color which appear an odd number of times in its neighborhood if such a unique color exists.
+Analogously, an \emph{odd color} of a vertex is one that appears an odd number of times within its neighborhood.
+We write $\phi_{o}(v)$ to denote the unique color which appears an odd number of times in its neighborhood if such a unique color exists.